 In 2003, we launched Second Life, the pioneering virtual world that’s been enjoyed by millions of people and seen billions of dollars transacted among users in its economy.

-In 2013, Linden Lab expanded its product portfolio to include Blocksworld, a lighthearted build-and-play system on the iPad for kids and grownups alike.
+In 2013, we expanded our portfolio with Blocksworld, a lighthearted build-and-play system on the iPad for kids and grownups alike.

-Headquartered in San Francisco, Linden Lab also has offices in Seattle, Boston, Davis, and Charlottesville.
+Linden Lab was founded in 1999 and is headquartered in San Francisco with additional offices in Seattle, Boston, Davis, and Charlottesville.